sdcondon/FlUnit/docs/user-guide/getting-started.md

 With the VSTest adapter (as of v1.0.1):
 * Tests are named for the name of the property.
 * Tests with multiple cases or multiple assertions give one result per test case per assertion.
-It is possible to override this logic with a configuration setting, but by default the label of each result depends on the multiplicity of cases and assertions, as follows:
+Labelling logic is specifiable with a configuration setting, but by default the label of each result depends on the multiplicity of cases and assertions, as follows:
   * With a single case and multiple assertions, the result label is the description of the assertion.
   * With multiple cases each with a single assertion, the result label is formulated each as follows.
 We look at each prerequisite's ToString.
 If any override ToString (i.e. don't just return the type name), the label is the ToString of each such prerequisite.
 If none of the prerequisites override ToString, the case label is just "test case #X".
   * With multiple cases each with a multiple assertions, the result label is "\{assertion description\} for \{case label, as above\}", like this: